quii/learn-go-with-tests/contributing.md

     - `Hello(name string)` <- default to "world" using `if`
     - `Hello(name, language string)` <- `switch`

 - Try and minimise the surface area of required knowledge.
-Thinking of examples that showcase what you're trying to teach without confusing the reader with lots of other features is important.
+    - Thinking of examples that showcase what you're trying to teach without confusing the reader with other features is important.
+    - For example you can learn about `struct`s without understanding pointers.
+    - Brevity is king.
 - Follow the [Code Review Comments style guide](https://github.com/golang/go/wiki/CodeReviewComments).
 It's important for a consistent style across all the sections.
 - Your section should have a runnable application at the end (e.g `package main` with a `main` func) so users can see it in action and play with it
 - All tests should pass